18 Foolproof Headline Writing Tips You Should Know

 • Who Else Wants to Beat Your Last Marathon Time?

-These are great for community building, too, because they encourage conversation.
+This headline style is great for community building, too, because it encourages conversation.

 “Get rid of” headline technique